Through the Blue

 Greek seafood

-Good food is an integral part of an enjoyable holiday.
-And with its bounty of beautiful seasonal ingredients, it’s not difficult to feed children well on the road in Greece.
-Whether you’re navigating a taverna menu for a Bolognese pasta taste-alike (quick answer: Pastitsio), assembling an easy breakfast (or dinner?
-Barba Stathis’ ubiquitous brand of frozen vegetable combinations for a spread of Greek recipes go straight from freezer to pot) in your Airbnb, or just looking for new ways to help your littlies love Greece, we list some tips and sometimes-healthy ideas for feeding first eaters and beyond in the land renowned for its culinary heritage.
+It’s easy to feed children well on the road in Greece.
+Whether you’re navigating a taverna menu for a Bolognese pasta taste-alike (quick answer: Pastitsio), assembling an easy, locally-inspired breakfast, or looking for a shortcut to dinner (skip to end of post), we list some tips and sometimes-healthy ideas for feeding first eaters and beyond in the land renowned for its culinary heritage.

 BREAKFAST, DESSERT & SNACKS

 • Greek yoghurt, honey and walnuts – a true combination of superfoods.
-Add fresh figs when in season (late August to early September).
+Add fresh figs when in season (late August to early September) or peponi (honey-sweet melon) and peaches.
+Tip – instead of Fage (the popular Greek yoghurt brand internationally), try local brands like Complete by Delta for a more luscious taste and texture.

-• Honey and butter on toast– healthier than a Nutella spread, and (almost) as satisfying.
+• Honey and butter on toast– healthier than a Nutella spread and just as satisfying.
+Avocados are usually readily available in supermarkets as well.

 • Sliced apples drizzled with honey and a dash of cinnamon powder.

-• Sliced cucumbers with white wine vinegar – sounds hard core, but it’s a popular snack for kids in Greek households.
+• Sliced cucumbers with white wine vinegar and salt – sounds hard core, but a popular snack for kids in Greece.

-• Spanakopita (spinach pie) – always available from a local bakery.
+• Spanakopita (spinach pie) from a local bakery.
 Baby D doesn’t like spinach much, but somehow she loves spanakopita.
 Nice-to-know: Filo pastry, used in most Greek pastries, does not contain saturated fat.
 Just flour, water and olive oil.

-• If spinach is overly-ambitious, try tiropita, a feta cheese-filled pastry.
+• If spinach is too ambitious, try tiropita, a feta cheese-filled pastry.
 Feta is a healthy sheep and/or goat milk cheese that’s comparatively low in fat, nutrient dense, and a probiotic.

-• Koulouri – a sesame-sprinkled ring of bread that’s delightfully crunchy on the outside, this crowd-pleaser is also available at bakeries.
+• Koulouri – a sesame-sprinkled giant doughnut shaped ring of semi-sweet bread.
+Also available at bakeries.

 • and fruit!
 Forget packaged food.
-Pop into a fruit stand or supermarket for fruits bursting with flavour like nature intended.
-Picnic-friendly fruit for the beach you will be able to find in summer (depending on the month you visit) include apricots, pears, peaches (the donut type is sweet and easy for small mouths to bite into), plums, and cherries.
-Refrigerate and pack into a cooler bag with a paring knife.
+Pop by a fruit stand or supermarket for fruits bursting with flavour like nature intended.
+Picnic-friendly fruit for the beach available in summer (depending on the month you visit) include: apricots, pears, peaches (the donut type is easy for small mouths to bite into), plums, nectarines and cherries.

 Greek yoghurt honey and walnuts